 By installing a rain barrel at your home you will:

 - Provide your plants with better water.
 Unlike treated water, which is "softened" with dissolved minerals, rainwater is naturally soft.
-The water stored in a rain barrel is better than municipal water for washing cars and watering indoor or outdoor plants.
+The water stored in a rain barrel or cistern is better than municipal water for washing cars and watering indoor or outdoor plants.

 - Save money and water.
 Instead of water from the tap or faucet, you can use the water you have saved to keep your home landscaping healthy and growing through the summer.
 You will also reduce your municipal water bill.

-Rain Barrel Information and Resources
+Rainwater Collection Information and Resources